How To Get Pest Control Leads In 2021

 Seasonality Of Pest Control Leads

-Usually around January or February of each year, after the holidays are well celebrated and pest control season is on the horizon, pest control owners and operators begin their yearly preparations for acquiring additional customers.
+Usually around January or February of each year (even more so in 2021 following the global pandemic), after the holidays are well celebrated and pest control season is on the horizon, pest control owners and operators begin their yearly preparations for acquiring additional customers.

 The vigil typically begins with a review of previous years’ doings along with expectations and anticipation for future growth in the coming year.
 In days past, top lead sources and goals centered around mediums such as door knocking, direct mail, billboards, car signage, etc..
 However, as the digital era has progressed, an increasing number of pest control business owners are turning to networks such as Google Ads, Bing/Yahoo Ads, and even Facebook for new customer acquisition.